 A study of population trends across the world.
 The course will be organized around three basic variables: fertility, mortality, and migration.
-Same as ENVA-380.
-Prerequisite: SOCI-101.
-(ATTR: ARTS, GLST, SYUR)
+Prerequisite: SOCI-101 or SOCI-120 or SOCI-130.
+(ATTR: ARTS, GLST, SYUR, SGLB)

 SOCI-385.
 Topics in Sociology 3 credits